gtewksbury/Microsoft-Bot-Framework-HOL/lab 7 - Scorables/README.md

 }
 ```

-Let's go ahead and give it a try.
+Let's give it a try.
 Go ahead and run your solution along with the emulator and type `I'd like to reserve a table in Pittsburgh`.
 When the bot prompts you for a preferred cuisine, type `nevermind`.

 You're bot should have sent you a friendly *Good-Bye* message before it ended the conversation.
 This should work regardless of your current position in the **conversation**.
 This time, enter information up until the point when the bot asks you to confirm your reservation.
 At that point, type `cancel`.
 You should see the same result!